 Are you working with your child on learning their name?
 If so, this rocket ship name craft is perfect!

-It’s one of our fun rocket activities for kids that not only works on fine motor skills but also helps children identify the letters in their names.
+It’s one of our fun rocket activities for kids that not only works on fine motor skills but also helps children identify the letters of their name.

 We’ve given you a free printable template that will make this craft super easy too!
 On top of that, you can use the editable template to fill in your child’s name for them or print out the blank version for your child to fill in.